 It was previously thought that humans painted as long ago as 50,000 years, as there are caves in France and Spain with drawings of animals and hand prints almost that old.
-Recently, however, the evidence of pigment-making tools has been found in Zambia, Africa which puts the beginnings of art much further into history - as much as 350,000-400,000 years.
+Recently, however, evidence of pigment-making tools and the pigment red ochre has been found in Africa which puts the beginnings of art much further into history - from 100,000-350,000 years.
 (At this point in prehistory, homo sapiens had not even arrived - this means that a close relative to us, our precursors, may have been the ones who first painted images.)
+The first abstract pattern (of diamond shapes) has been found from 75,000 years ago.
 No one is sure why the cave images were painted, incised, and sometimes formed from pigment blown through a hollow bone (a primitive airbrush), but speculate that they were for spiritual and/or hunting purposes.
+There is evidence to suggest that in long-ago caves, there were "sacred concerts" consisting of primitive music and simultaneous painting rituals.
 Over the millennia, the place of art in cultures has changed many times; but I think that a spiritual connection with art remains for many of us, artists feeling it especially.
 Nature doesn't allow much superfluous behavior - the fact that many artists are still born among us testifies to me that it is a fundamental and preliterate human activity, that we need to express our humanity, our being alive, that it is just as important as food.
 It is food for the soul.

 It is easier to see this in music, which is so accessible to all of us, and so important to us.
 We may not all be conversant with, say, classical or world music; but we all grew up with, for example, rock music.
 We have a collective understanding and knowledge of its evolution, and as a result, we often judge as a group whether a particular song or artist is "good."
 My favorite example of this is at a concert, when one musician will do a solo during a performance, and if it is inspired and skillful, we all know it, and applaud spontaneously together.
 Because of its power to move us and express our deepest selves, it is very important to us, and because of its ubiquity, we are all familiar with it, and we are knowledgeable about it, confident of our judgment.